BUILDS-/builds-workshops/recursion/README.md

 ### Top down Approach

 The top down approach is a completely different way of thinking about recusrion.
-It is
+It relies on the central question: Should I pick this or that?
+We'll implement a problem to illustrate this thinking.

+Given a binary tree find the maximum path sum.
+A path can start and end at any node.
+For example the below tree would return 6.

+   	   1
+      / \
+     2   3

 ### Dynamic Programming